Sharmaaditya22/modern-azure-lakehouse-dlt/README.md

 ## 🏗️ High-Level Design (Architecture)

-*(Please refer to the architecture diagram included in the repository for a visual representation of the data flow.)*
 ![High level diagram](https://github.com/Sharmaaditya22/modern-azure-lakehouse-dlt/blob/0c59aecaca9dcd9bdaf4cff3c2cd85785df5c915/Images/Azure_Netflix_project_flow.png)

 The solution follows the **Lakehouse** paradigm, combining the low-cost storage of a Data Lake with the transactional integrity (ACID) of a Data Warehouse.
 The data flows through the following stages: